Can You Game On A Threadripper Processor?

 • Threadrippers aren’t designed for gaming computers.
 If you’re looking for a gaming processor, a Threadripper isn’t on the menu.
 It can handle many games, especially if you’re not using them at their highest settings.
 However, gaming isn’t why Threadrippers are among the best computer processors available.

-• Threadrippers are often overboard for the average gamer, especially someone who’s on a budget.
+• Threadrippers are often overboard for the average gamer, especially someone on a budget.
 If you’re not looking to compete, there’s no need for a Threadripper.
 If you want to compete, there are better gaming processors in the same price range as a Threadripper.

 Threadrippers can be excellent for gaming if you have one already.
 However, if you have the cash and you’re looking for a top-notch gaming processor, I recommend looking toward AMD’s gaming CPU lineup or heading to Intel’s gaming CPU series.